 Identification CriteriaDimension A - Reasoning Abilities – Students must score 93% or higher on a nationally-normed aptitude test.
 Students are eligible for placement on the basis of aptitude score alone if they score 96% or higher on the composite score of a nationally-normed aptitude test.
 No private testing will be accepted for eligibility, but those results may be considered for referral purposes.

 Dimension C - Academic Performance – In grades 3-6, students must achieve a qualifying score on performance tasks.
 In grades 6-12, GPA (grade point average) is reviewed in the core content areas using 3.75 on a 4.0 scale as a qualifying score.
+A student must first meet either dimension A or B before dimension C is considered.

 Students who meet the eligibility criteria in two of the three dimensions are eligible for gifted and talented services.
 Aptitude test results alone can qualify a student for placement (see Dimension A above).